 By Peter Lyle DeHaan , PhD

 I receive calls and emails from people who want to start a call center or contact center.
 I used to spend quite a bit of time with them discussing the nuances, ramifications, and challenges of starting a contact center or starting a telephone answering service.
 (They would already be optimistically filled with the upside, so there was no point in covering the satisfaction of helping people, the variety of work, and the profit potential.)
-However, after numerous such calls, I grew weary of repeating myself, so I put the basics online and simply refer people to.
+However, after numerous such calls, I grew weary of repeating myself, so I put the basics online and simply refer people to them.

 In talking to these inquirers, I would ask two questions.
 This helps me could provide the information relevant to their goals.
 The first was, “Will your call center do inbound or outbound work?”
-This sometimes confused people.
+These sometimes confused people.
 On inquirer, who claimed 15 years of contact center experience, responded with, “What do you mean?
 I don’t understand the difference.”

 My second question was, “Will this be an in-house or an outsourcing call center?”
 This query generated even more confusion.
 One caller gasped; her nonsensical retort was, “We’re in the United States!”